fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 ### Set Up Alerts

 AwardFares can help you monitor and find the best award flight opportunities.
-Setting up alerts ensures you're informed as soon as a good redemption pops up, via email.
+Setting up alerts ensures you're informed via email as soon as a good redemption pops up.
 We have [a full tutorial here](https://blog.awardfares.com/alerts/).

-We are already working on some feature requests, such as price-based alerts, so that you get a notification only for when a given seat becomes available at a certain price point.
-Stay tuned to our updates and make sure to [subscribe to our newsletter](https://awardfares.com/newsletter) to get all the latest information!
+We are already working on feature requests, such as price-based alerts, so you only get a notification when a given seat becomes available at a certain price point.
+Stay tuned to our updates, and make sure to [subscribe to our newsletter](https://awardfares.com/newsletter) to get all the latest information!

 ### Remember the Intangible Value

 While the CPM calculation is handy, sometimes the value of an award booking is more personal.
-Maybe it's the ability to attend a special family event or a once-in-a-lifetime trip.
+It could be the ability to attend a special family event or a once-in-a-lifetime trip.
 Not all good redemptions can be measured in cents per mile.

 Determining the value of an award flight isn't solely about mathematics; it's also about personal value and the experiences that travel brings.
-Always weight the quantitative and qualitative aspects to ensure you're making the best choice for your travel needs and wishes.
+Always weigh the quantitative and qualitative aspects to choose your travel needs and wishes best.

 ## Get started, and stay tuned

-With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can get access to premium features such unlimited daily searches, alerts, seat maps, flight schedules, and more!
+With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can access premium features such as unlimited daily searches, alerts, seat maps, flight schedules, and more!

 You can [try AwardFares for free](https://awardfares.com/).
-We are rolling out new features and improvements regularly, so [sign up to our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro-tips.
+We are rolling out new features and improvements regularly, so [sign up for our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.

 ## Read more